davidrhoden/davidrhoden-basic-netlify/notes/notes-apr-6-2026.md

 Until today.
 I heard an old favorite song, you might know it; it's called "Lives Of The Saints No, 135 (Naked Wife)".
 It's by a terrific group out of  Richmond, VA, called Honor Role.
 The song I transcribed came out in 1987 or 1988.
 I don't know if the band made it to the 1990s.
 But this song has aged very, very well.

 I remember thinking this song was great in the eighties, and every few years I'm reminded of it again, and I like it even more.
-I was pleased to notice that within an hour of my transcribing this sone, someone else came along and transcribed six more songs byt this somewhat obscure band.
+I was pleased to notice that within an hour of my transcribing this song, someone else came along and transcribed six more songs by this somewhat obscure band.

 Oh, the lyrics?
 I still think they're great, but I'm pretty sure the singer was improvising them on the spot.
 They don't follow a storyline, that's for sure.
 It's tough to apply their lessons; they're not aphoristic, they're hard to quote.
 But I hope you'll read them anyway.
 When you have time.
 Link below.